NoSugarCoffee/leetcode/README.md

 ## Q&A

-- How to embed source code by link rather than COPY&PASTE in README.
+Q: How to embed source code by link rather than COPY&PASTE in README ?

-  You can use this [tool](https://github.com/zakhenry/embedme) written by js.
+A: You can use this [tool](https://github.com/zakhenry/embedme) written by js.